gsonnenf/multicast.js/README.md

 This code allows you to use C# style multicast delegates within Javascript.
 This is useful for events that map to multiple callbacks.
 Using multicast delegates is a great way to do manual dependency injection for a loosely coupled framework.

+This code has had very little testing and is an experiment.
+Use at your own risk.

 Using MulticastDelegate looks something like the following:

     //Adding methods: